lemnis/railway-to-wikidata/docs/index.md

 title: "railway-to-wikidata"
 ---

+# Status

+Work in progress, it is roughly 90% done.
+I don't have a direct timeline when and if this project will be finished...
+For some countries the data is almost fully valid where for other countries a alot can still be improved.

 # Goal

 The goal of this project to get a complete overview of all **in-use** & **public** railway locations with its corresponding IDs of different systems.